Juno Cup

 The Juno Cup is a yearly ice hockey game held in conjunction with the Juno Awards, first conducted at the 2004 Juno Awards.
 The games match National Hockey League alumni with artists and entertainers as a charitable benefit for MusiCounts, a music education charity operated by the CARAS.
 The Juno Cup has helped raise more than $700,000 for MusiCounts (formerly known as the CARAS Music Education Program) which in turn supported music programs across Canada.

 Each game features a team of current or former NHL players (NHL Greats) who competes against a team composed of musicians (The Rockers).
-The NHL Greats have won each Juno Cup except in 2009 and 2019.
+The NHL Greats have won each Juno Cup except in 2009, 2019, and 2023.
+The event was not held in 2020, 2021, 2022, 2024, 2025, and 2026.